ruilisi/rails-pangu/README.md

 ## Production Ready

-We are using lots of cutting edge gems in `rails-devise-jwt`, but it does not mean projects built upon this repo will be fragile, cause our team has run lots of projects based upon it.
+We are using lots of cutting edge gems in `rails-pangu`, but it does not mean projects built upon this repo will be fragile, cause our team has run lots of projects based upon it.

 For example, the backend of a  `Computer Game Acceleration` product by our team,  **LINGTI**  (https://lingti.io/)